Table of Contents

 What Happens if My External Appeal Is Also Denied?

-Taking an insurance company to court is a major step, and it’s not something you should do without an experienced trial lawyer in your corner.
-An external denial is often the clearest sign you'll get that the insurer is digging in its heels and won't pay unless they're forced to by a judge or jury.
-When you reach this point, it's time to consult with a firm that can assess the strength of your case and prepare for a real legal battle.
+Taking an insurance company to court is a major step, and it's not something that should be pursued without an experienced trial lawyer in your corner.
+An external denial is often the clearest sign that the insurer is digging in its heels and won't pay unless forced to by a judge or jury.
+When an appeal reaches this point, it's critical to consult with a firm that can assess the strength of the case and prepare for real litigation.
+Colorado law allows three years from the date of injury to file a lawsuit under C.R.S. § 13-80-101, making timing essential.
+Additionally, Colorado follows modified comparative negligence rules—meaning a claimant can still recover if found less than 50% at fault under C.R.S. § 13-21-111.
+Non-economic damages are capped at $1,500,000 as of 2025.
+Understanding these legal parameters and the insurer's litigation posture requires experienced counsel capable of evaluating settlement value against courtroom risk.

 This blog post is for informational purposes only and does not constitute legal advice.
 Every personal injury case is unique, and past results do not guarantee future outcomes.
 Contact Conduit Law for a free consultation.